deepgram/web-next/content/blog/posts/use-openai-whisper-speech-recognition-with-the-deepgram-api/index.md

 }'
 ```

-Does this mean Deepgram is dead?
-No. Deepgram, voice tech, and the voice community are just getting started.
+So, what does this mean?
+Deepgram, voice tech, and the voice community are just getting started.
 Look out for trillion-dollar companies in a decade.